 SEATAC also uses its passenger flow data to help alleviate bottlenecks and wait times at TSA security checkpoints.
 Supplying TSA with real-time insights “is not only helpful for the passengers for them to see what time to get there, how much time they are saving, where to be and when…this has also been helpful for our staff as well by being able to know the predictability and flow of our checkpoints,” explained Johnson.

 Finding superior customer experiences beyond terminal upgrades

 Carter Morris, Executive VP at AAAE, and our panelists, on behalf of Atrius, please accept my genuine appreciation for making this webinar insightful and practical.
 Also, to our attendees, thank you for recognizing the value of joining us today.
 View the full webinar here.

-Atrius Personal Wayfinder supports airports like JFKT4, MSP, and SEATAC to collect and analyze data that, in turn, elevate their customers’ day of travel while streamlining operations.
+Atrius Wayfinder supports airports like JFKT4, MSP, and SEATAC to collect and analyze data that, in turn, elevate their customers’ day of travel while streamlining operations.
 Proven benefits of implementing Atrius technology to shape qualitative-based decisions and transmit real-time information to airport employees, airlines, and travelers include: